Jin–Song wars: Song revanchism

 A notable betrayal did occur on the Song side, however: Wu Xi (吳曦; d.
 1207), the governor-general of Sichuan, defected to the Jin in December 1206.
 The Song had depended on Wu's success in the west to divert Jin soldiers away from the eastern front.
 He had attacked Jin positions earlier in 1206, but his army of about 50,000 men had been repelled.
 Wu's defection could have meant the loss of the entire western front of the war, but Song loyalists assassinated Wu on March 29, 1207, before Jin troops could take control of the surrendered territories.
 An Bing (安丙; d.
 1221) was given Wu Xi's position, but the cohesion of Song forces in the west fell apart after Wu's demise and commanders turned on each other in the ensuing infighting.

 Fighting continued in 1207, but by the end of that year the war was at a stalemate.
-The Song was now on the defensive, while the Jin failed to make gains in Song territory it therefore cost both parties much more than it gained them.
+The Song was now on the defensive, while the Jin failed to make gains in Song territory.
+The war therefore cost both parties much more than it gained them.
 The failure of Han Tuozhou's aggressive policies against the Jurchens by this time round had depopularised him amongst the common people which situation was exploited by the Empress Yang and Shi Miyuan, his most powerful political rivals to garner support amongst other courtiers which led to his demise.
 On November 24, 1207, Han Touzhou on his way to Court he was intercepted, dragged outside Imperial precincts and bludgeoned to death by the Imperial Palace Guards.
 His accomplice Su Shidan (蘇師旦) was executed, and other officials connected to Han were dismissed or exiled.
 Since neither combatant was eager to continue the war, they returned to negotiations.
 A peace treaty was signed on November 2, 1208, and the Song tribute to the Jin was reinstated.
 The Song annual indemnity increased by 50,000 taels of silver and 50,000 packs of fabric.
 The treaty also stipulated that the Song had to present to the Jin the head of Han Tuozhou, who the Jin held responsible for starting the war.
 The heads of Han and Su were severed from their exhumed corpses, exhibited to the public, then delivered to the Jin.